Nova Constellatio

-The Nova Constellatio coins are the first coins struck under the authority of The United States of America.
+The Nova Constellatio coins are the first coins struck under the authority of the United States.
 These pattern coins were struck in early 1783, and are known in three silver denominations (1,000-Units, 500-Units, 100-Units), and one copper denomination (5-Units).
 All known examples bear the legend "NOVA CONSTELLATIO" with the exception of a unique silver 500-Unit piece.

 History

 The Nova Constellatio patterns were the culmination of two years of work on the part of Robert Morris, the Founding Father credited with financing the Revolutionary War.
 Morris was unanimously elected the Nation’s first Superintendent of Finance in 1781; on February 21 of the following year, Congress passed the following resolution: